 Synology has a diverse array of NAS enclosures available at all price points.
-Its Plus series is aimed squarely at enthusiast users, with models in this range delivering powerful hardware and a vast selection of software features.
-Synology's 2020 portfolio is particularly interesting, so let's take a look at what the DS220+ and DS920+ have to offer, and which NAS you should pick up.
+The Plus series is aimed squarely at enthusiast users, with models in this range delivering powerful hardware and a vast selection of software features.
+Synology's current NAS portfolio is particularly interesting, so let's look at what the DS220+ and DS920+ have to offer and which NAS you should pick up.

 DiskStation DS220+ vs DiskStation DS920+: Two variations of the same theme

-The DiskStation DS220+ offers exciting hardware upgrades, making it a great choice if you are looking to buy a NAS enclosure in 2020.
+The DiskStation DS220+ offers exciting hardware upgrades, making it a great choice if you are looking to buy a NAS enclosure right now.
 You get two drive bays that hold up to 32TB of storage, two Gigabit Ethernet ports with link aggregation, and two USB 3.0 ports.

 The DS220+ is a solid choice in its own right, and the DS920+ takes things to the next level.